Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Introduction

-\begin{itemize} [leftmargin=*, itemsep=2pt] \item We propose a parallelized planning-acting framework that decouples planning and acting into parallelized dual threads with interruptible execution for efficient LLM-based MAS. \item We develop a centralized memory system to support the planning thread, ensuring that agent decisions are always informed by the latest environmental changes and interactions. \item We design a comprehensive skill library to empower the acting thread, enabling efficient task execution through recursive task decomposition. \item Experimental results on Minecraft demonstrate a paradigm shift from serialized deliberation to parallelized interaction, yielding notable improvements in efficiency and coordination. \end{itemize}
+\begin{itemize} \item We propose a parallelized planning-acting framework that decouples planning and acting into dual threads with interruptible execution for efficient LLM-based MAS. \item We develop a centralized memory system to support the planning thread, ensuring agent decisions are informed by the latest environmental changes and interactions. \item We design a comprehensive skill library to empower the acting thread, enabling efficient task execution through recursive task decomposition. \item Experimental results on Minecraft demonstrate a paradigm shift from serialized deliberation to parallelized interaction, yielding notable improvements in efficiency, coordination and adaptability in dynamic environments. \end{itemize}